This article has been reviewed by tax expert Erica Gellerman, CPA.

 Employers must deposit FICA taxes on a periodic basis throughout the year.
 Since there’s no employer for self-employed individuals, the self-employed must pay estimated taxes on a quarterly basis.
 Form 1040-ES will help you calculate your estimated taxes, and you can send payment through the Electronic Federal Tax Payment System (EFTPS).

-Here are the upcoming quarterly due dates for self-employment taxes:
+Here are the quarterly due dates for self-employment taxes: